PacketFabric/terraform-provider-packetfabric/docs/resources/packetfabric_cs_aws_dedicated_connection.md

 ### Required

 - `account_uuid` (String) The UUID for the billing account that should be billed.
 Can also be set with the PF_ACCOUNT_ID environment variable.
 - `autoneg` (Boolean) Whether the port auto-negotiates or not.
 This is currently only possible with 1Gbps ports and the request will fail if specified with 10Gbps.
-Defaults: false
 - `aws_region` (String) The region that the new connection will connect to.

 	Example: us-west-1